DarkStarSword/3d-fixes/Montague's Mount/README.md

   more stable than the Aion profile (still sometimes see flickering - alt+tab out and in until it goes away).

-You may need to alt+tab out and in of this game a couple of times if something doesn't look right.
+**RECOMMENDED: Use nVidia Inspector to assign this game to the "Harry Potter - Deathly Hollows Part1" profile.** The game will try to use this profile automatically, but it doesn't always work (and can randomly stop working) - much better to manually assign it with nVidia inspector.

+**If the shadows are broken or you are seeing severe flickering on some surfaces try alt+tabbing out and in of the game (you may need to try several times)** - both Helix mod and the driver profile seem to be really inconsistent with this game.

 The HUD depth can be customised with the keys on the number row, and tilde to return to screen depth.

-**RECOMMENDED: Use nVidia Inspector to assign this game to the "Harry Potter - Deathly Hollows Part1" profile.** The game will try to use this profile automatically, but it doesn't always work (and can randomly stop working) - much better to manually assign it with nVidia inspector.

 I haven't played very far through the game yet, so there may still be broken effects later on.